mohsinkaleem/useful-chrome-extensions/tab-manager/README.md

 - Timestamped session snapshots

 ### 🎨 Auto-Grouping
+- **Disabled by default** (opt-in to avoid interfering with tab placement)
-- Automatically group tabs by domain
+- Automatically group tabs by domain when enabled
 - Customizable grouping rules
 - Pre-configured rules for YouTube, GitHub, Gmail, Google Docs
 - Manual "Group by Domain" for all tabs